 No direct evidence was found to assess this pressure.
-As the larvae of Patella vulgata and Chthamalus spp. are planktonic and are transported by water movements, barriers that reduce the degree of tidal excursion may alter larval supply to suitable habitats from source populations.
+As the larvae of Patella vulgata and Semibalanus balanoides are planktonic and are transported by water movements, barriers that reduce the degree of tidal excursion may alter larval supply to suitable habitats from source populations.
 However, the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
-As both species are widely distributed and have larvae capable of long distance transport, resistance to this pressure is assessed as 'High' and resilience as 'High' by default.
-This biotope is therefore considered to be 'Not sensitive'.
+As both species are widely distributed and have larvae capable of long distance transport, resistance to this pressure is assessed as 'High' and resilience as 'High' (by default).
+This biotope is therefore assessed as 'Not sensitive'.